Downtown City Centre

 Lake Street / Grand Avenue

-These east/west arteries of northern Elmhurst are a hub for car dealerships, and restaurants as well as the gateway to the City’s largest Business Park.
-Both streets also house office buildings, restaurants, and hotels and offer easy access on and off of the I-290 extension and close proximity to O’Hare Airport and the 390 Western Access O’Hare project.
+These east/west arteries of northern Elmhurst are a hub for car dealerships, and restaurants as well as the gateway to the City’s largest Business Parks.
+Both streets also house office buildings, restaurants, and hotels and offer easy access on and off of the I-290 extension and close proximity to O’Hare Airport and the Western Access O’Hare project.

 Intersection of IL Route 83 & St. Charles Road

-This vibrant intersection houses three distinct corners of activity, featuring the 24-hour Krave restaurant on the northwest corner; Potbelly, Pure Hockey and more on the southeast corner; and the Elmhurst Crossing development on the northeast corner.
-The Elmhurst Crossing development spans north along IL Route 83 and includes but is not limited to multiple dining delights such as Chick Fil A, Portillo’s, and Nothing Bundt Cakes; great shopping destinations including Whole Foods Market, Kohl’s, Hallmark, Bath & Body Works, Shoe Carnival, Petco, The Avenue, and Dress Barn.
+This vibrant intersection houses three distinct corners of activity, featuring the new home of Village Optical as well as redevelopment opportunities on the northwest corner; Potbelly, Westside Therapy, and more on the southeast corner; and the Elmhurst Crossing development on the northeast corner.
+The Elmhurst Crossing development spans north along IL Route 83 and includes but is not limited to multiple dining delights such as Chick Fil A, Portillo’s, and Nothing Bundt Cakes; great shopping destinations including Whole Foods Market, Kohl’s, Hallmark, Bath & Body Works, Shoe Carnival, Petco, At Home and more.

 Intersection of IL Route 83 & North Avenue